allmaps/allmaps/packages/io/README.md

 2997626.6441897955,4852265.50079984,1765,-5836,1,-0.0000000000039222,0.00000000030794922,0.0000000003079742
 ```

-Column order is `projectedGeoX`, `projectedGeoY`, `resourceX`, `resourceY`.
+Column order is `internalProjectedGeoX`, `internalProjectedGeoY`, `resourceX`, `resourceY`.
 Resource origin is in the upper left of the image, and resource y-axis is pointing up (with negative `resourceY` coordinates so as to assure equal handedness of the resource and projectedGeo axis).
 The first line may specify a CRS in WKT format, in which case projected coordinates are read in this CRS and this CRS is passed as an `internalProjection`.

 ### ESRI CSV files